 Formation of Fujian Cuisine or Min Cuisine

-Fujian Province is in the southeast of China with a long coastal line, vast fertile plains, and mountains, as well as warm and humid weather.
+Fujian Province is in the southeast of China, with a long coastal line, vast fertile plains, mountains, and warm and humid weather.

-Hence, seafood, local vegetables, and fruits are quite affluent and productive.
+Hence, seafood, local vegetables, and fruits are affluent and productive.

-With the formation of the diverse Mindu Culture and other regional cultures (such as Minnan Culture) of this region, the Fujian Cuisine or Min Cuisine thrived as well.
+With the formation of the diverse Mindu Culture and other regional cultures (such as Minnan Culture) of this region, Fujian Cuisine, or Min Cuisine, thrived as well.